|

 proper results; the small quartz chips, the raw material, are dissolved by the caustic solution.
 This solution is now carried by convection currents to

+the cooler growing zone where it becomes supersaturated and growth begins on the seed plates.
 Of paramount importance is temperature control, because the temperature affects the dissolution rate of the nutrient, the

 deposition of quartz on the seeds and the convective transfer of nutrients between zones.
 For example, a high temperature differential between the zones